Added Security and Efficiency in the Air Cargo Supply Chain

 Electronic Consignment Security Declaration (eCSD) Testing

-Testing of the eCSB began in Germany followed by Switzerland and South Africa.
-These three countries now officially support the eCSB and tests have also since been conducted in the United Kingdom and the Netherlands.
+Testing of the eCSD began in Germany followed by Switzerland and South Africa.
+These three countries now officially support the eCSD and tests have also since been conducted in the United Kingdom and the Netherlands.
 In the U.S., a proof of concept was completed with positive results from participating carriers, forwarders and GHAs.

 The tests in Europe established that necessary security information for a master waybill consolidation security declaration could be transmitted by air freight forwarders and successfully received by GHAs.
 In addition, supporting security information for the house bills associated with the master air waybill was properly stored in freight forwarders' internal systems.
 IATA has also introduced Resolution 651 that details a standard for that provides consignment information.

 eCSDs have shown to improve both security and efficiency.
 By establishing that cargo has been secured upstream of the airport and through transit points, bottlenecks and delays can be reduced.
 Standardization and digitization simplify validation checks to ease the operational work of stakeholders.
 Early adopters may have a competitive advantage over their peers by streamlining processes and reducing supply chain operational costs.
 Governments are realizing the advantages in efficiency that come with the electronic exchange of trade information.
 Market leading logistics software providers are also enabling systems that are eCSD capable.